Event Monitor versus Mobile Cardiac Telemetry?

 - Auto-Trigger Event Monitors

-- Implantable ‘continuous’ Event Monitors
+- Implantable ‘auto-detect’ Event Monitors

 - Implantable ‘looping” Event Monitors